upstash/edge-flags/README.md

 ### Packages

 - **/packages/sdk:** The SDK to be imported into your project
+- **/packages/dashboard:** A dashboard for creating and updating your flags
 - **/examples/nextjs:** An example Next.js app using the SDK

 ## Authors